SathyaNeom/GIS_Project/ISSUES_FIXED.md

 1. **Removed all `testApplicationId` declarations** from `app/build.gradle.kts`
 2. **Let Gradle auto-generate test package names** with proper `.test` suffix
-3. **Moved `HiltTestActivity` from androidTest to app/src/debug/** - This was the critical fix!
+3. **Moved `HiltTestActivity` from androidTest to app/src/debug/** - This was the critical fix
    - Activity is now part of app process, not test process
    - Hilt injection works correctly

 4. Disabled Test Orchestrator (was enabled without dependency)
 5. Updated `ExampleInstrumentedTest` for dynamic package names